Shopify/eslint-plugin-shopify/docs/rules/jsx-no-hardcoded-content.md

 Allows you to specify custom validation logic for components in different modules.
 This option should be an object where:

-* The key is the name of the module.
-For node modules, simply use the name by which you would import it.
-For local modules, specify the root-relative path of the module (so, for example, `app/components` will set options for anything that imports from `app/components.js`/ `app/components/index.js`, regardless of the relative path used for the import itself).
+* The key is the name of the module:
+  * For node modules, simply use the name by which you would import it.
+  * For local modules, specify the root-relative path of the module (so, for example, `app/components` will set options for anything that imports from `app/components.js`/ `app/components/index.js`, regardless of the relative path used for the import itself)

   Note that this check will also respect any custom resolution logic used for imports specified for [eslint-plugin-import](https://github.com/benmosher/eslint-plugin-import).
+Additionally, this rule will only work for imports components using a named, default, or namespace import, and not when using dynamic imports (`import('@shopify/polaris')`).
 * The value is an object where the keys are names of exported components (use `default` to refer to a default export).
 The values for this object are objects which have some set of the `allowStrings`, `allowNumbers`, and `checkProps` options detailed above.

 By default, no custom overrides are set.
 If you specify overrides for some components in a module, but not others, unspecified components will get the default options noted above.